-Figure 2: Breakdown of non-residential floor areas by sector (2013)

-Copyright European Commission 2016
+Figure 2: Breakdown of non-residential floor areas by sector (2013) Copyright European Commission 2016

-Sources: Estimation - Odyssee Notes

-The EPBD requires all new buildings from 2021 (public buildings from 2019) to be nearly zero-energy buildings (NZEB).
+Sources: Estimation Notes The EPBD requires all new buildings from 2021 (public buildings from 2019) to be nearly zero-energy buildings (NZEB).
 According to Article 2 "nearly zero-energy building" means a building that has a very high energy performance, as determined in accordance with Annex I. The nearly zero or very low amount of energy required should be covered to a very significant extent from renewable sources, including sources produced on-site or nearby.

-Germany has a (not yet official) nearly zero-energy buildings (NZEB) in the legislation.
+Luxembourg has a nearly zero-energy buildings (NZEB) in the legislation.